Subject co-ordinators: Mr Jacobs

 - Select, use and combine a variety of software (including internet services) on a range of digital devices to design and create a range of programs, systems and content that accomplish given goals, including collecting, analysing, evaluating and presenting data and information.

-Children are challenged throughout the computing curriculum at St. Polycarp’s.
+Using the three computing stands, children develop their computing skills when working on the curriculum so that every learner feels appropriately challenged.
 Children develop their fluency and accuracy in touch-typing and are taught valuable keyboard skills and shortcuts to ensure efficiency.
 Programming across the year groups allows progression of skills and ensures for problem solving, resilience and an ability to ‘think outside the box’ during debugging.